 Hill College is accredited by

-the Commission on Colleges of the

-Southern Association of Colleges and Schools
+the Southern Association of Colleges and Schools

+Commission on Colleges

-to award associate degrees.
+to award the associate degree.

+Contact the Southern Association of Colleges and Schools

-Contact the Commission on Colleges at
+Commission on Colleges at

 1866 Southern Lane

 Decatur, Georgia 30033-4097or call

 404-679-4500

 for questions about the accreditation of Hill College.